sg-s/kontroller2/README.md

 ## Hacking

+Read the [wiki](https://github.com/sg-s/kontroller2/wiki) for the most complete documentation.

 ### Data structure

 Saved data is stored in a MAT file in the variable `data`. `data` is a structure with the following fields: